-There are no software floating-point libraries for AArch64 targets.
+There are no software floating-point libraries for targets in AArch64 state.
 At link time armlink links against AArch64 library code that can use floating-point and SIMD instructions and registers.
 This still applies if you compile the source with -march=<name>+nofp+nosimd to prevent the compiler from using floating-point and SIMD instructions and registers.